NFL Week 1 Power Rankings: Super Bowl champs claim top spot

 Previous ranking: NR

-In his second full year, quarterback Baker Mayfield has a sophomore slump.
+In his second full year, quarterback Baker Mayfield had a sophomore slump.
 The Browns were a high betting favorite to win the Super Bowl prior to the start of the 2019 season, but they failed to even make the playoffs.
 Mayfield will have wide receivers Odell Beckham Jr. and Jarvis Landry, as well as tight end Austin Hooper, and running backs Nick Chubb and Kareem Hunt, which are easily some of the best weapons in the entire NFL.

 17) ATLANTA FALCONS